aws-amplify/docs/cli-toolchain/connectionWithKeyExamples.md

 # @connection With @key Use-cases

-Here are the 17 access patterns from https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-modeling-nosql.html that we can try and support in this example, and what the schema would look like:
+Here are the 17 access patterns from the '[First Steps for Modeling Relational Data in DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-modeling-nosql.html)' page. that we can try and support in this example, and what the schema would look like:

 ![alt text](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/AccessPatternList.png "Access Patterns")

-The following schema introduces the requisite keys and connections so that we can support all but the 17th access pattern depending on how one interprets the 17th pattern.
+The following schema introduces the required keys and connections so that we can support all but the 17th access pattern, because it depends on how one interprets the 17th pattern.

 ```
 type Employee
   @model
   @key(name: "newHire", fields: ["newHire", "id"])
   @key(name: "byName", fields: ["name", "id"])
   @key(name: "byTitle", fields: ["jobTitle", "id"])
-  @key(name: "byWarehouse", fields: ["wareHouseID", "id"])
+  @key(name: "byWarehouse", fields: ["warehouseID", "id"])
 {
   id: ID!
   name: String!
   startDate: String!
   phoneNumber: String!
-  wareHouseID: ID!
+  warehouseID: ID!
   jobTitle: String!
-  newHire: Bool!
+  newHire: String! # We have to use String type, because Boolean types cannot be sort keys
 }

-type WareHouse
+type Warehouse
   @model
 {
   id: ID!